 Tuition Exchange Program

 Wilkes University is a member of The Tuition Exchange Program and the Council of Independent Colleges (CIC) tuition exchange program.
 These programs are reciprocal scholarship programs.
 The programs present the opportunity for tuition benefits at other member institutions for the dependent sons and daughters of eligible employees of Wilkes University.
-Dependency is determined by the FAFSA guidelines for a dependent student.
+Dependency is determined by the Free Application for Federal Student Aid (FAFSA) guidelines for a dependent student.

 The programs are not a guaranteed benefit and are based on established program and policy regulations.
 Scholarships are not granted for graduate study, non-degree study or second undergraduate degrees.